I remember the days before peer-to-peer payment services.

 We were told as children not to talk to strangers.

 There was a reason for that.
 While many strangers have honorable intentions, there are people who are up to no good.
-By talking to them, you increase your risk.

 That advice applies to paying strangers.